NeonixRIT/CSEC-CYML-PROJ1/README.md

  - Paper provided for the assignment containing features and algorithm training/testing statistics

 # How To Run
+### Installing Dependencies
 I highly recommend setting up a virtual environment for this.
 I am using Python 3.12.5.
 After installing all the packages in the requirements.txt each file should work as is.

-`randomforest.py` should run pretty quickly on it's own `autoencoder.py` will have training and metric collect code commented out so that it loads the saved models and tests the data.

 I use `uv`, so to create a virtual env i use `uv venv --python $(which python3.12)` and then I can install packages using `uv pip install -r requirements.txt`.
 The commands for `pip` should be similar but I don't know them for sure.

 If you dont use `uv` I highly recommend it as a replacement for `pip`.
 Rust based python package manager.
 MUCH faster than default `pip`

+### Testing Models
+`randomforest.py` should run pretty quickly on it's own.
+It will train the Random Forest on 60% of the data, test on the full dataset and plot a confusion matrix.
+`autoencoder.py` will load my pre-trained models and then test its accuracy on the full dataset and plot a confusion matrix.

+To run the files, be in the root directory of the repo and pass the respective file names to the `python` or `python3` command, e.g.
+`python3 autoencoder.py`

 # The Outlook
 The outlook for this assignment was to create a model that had similar performances to the ones tested in the provided paper.